NeroReflex/Gishiki/README.md

 ## Security
-As you know the security is never enough, especially when dealing with people's data in a digital environment.
+The security is never enough, especially when dealing with people's data in a digital environment!

 To help you obtaining a secure working environment Gishiki deploy a set of cryptographic utilities based on the OpenSSL ones and abstract away most common cryptographic operations.